 Representative technical characteristics of MSS systems that can be used as baseline characteristics for sharing studies have been proposed and can be found in document ITU-R 4C/338 Annex 21.
 The example characteristics are not meant to prejudge the identification of frequency bands for new MSS allocations.

 One proposal from the USA considers a Medium-Earth Orbit satellite system with an orbital altitude of 10000 km and specific characteristics derived for the 4, 8 and 16 GHz frequency band.
-However, only one of the studies in ITU-R relates to NGSO and all methods in the draft CPM Report cover GSO only.
-In CEPT most interest from the MSS community is with potential GSO MSS systems
+However, only one of the studies in ITU-R relates to NGSO and all methods in the CPM Report cover GSO only.

 Other proposals are all based on a geostationary satellite concept with a multi-spotbeam payload.
 The regional coverage area of the satellite is divided into about 200 spot beams generated on demand.
 The terminals foreseen for this MSS system range from pocket-size to suitcase size terminals with maximum data rates ranging from 256 kbit/s up to 2 Mbit/s.
 Examples of link budget calculations have been provided for 4/6 GHz frequency range and the 11/14GHz frequency range.
 However, these characteristics can be translated to other frequency ranges and the same approach could be for other frequency bands.
 Example characteristics of this MSS system as available today can be found in Annex 21 of document ITU-R 4C/338 referenced as System 1.

+In CEPT most interest from the MSS community is with potential GSO MSS systems.

 General sharing considerations

 For the identification of candidate bands for MSS up- and downlinks the following issues may need to be taken into consideration: